paul-schroff/hologradpy/docs/index.rst

 HoloGradPy provides functionality to holographically generate light potentials of arbitrary shape using a phase-modulating SLM
 (see `our publication <https://doi.org/10.1038/s41598-023-30296-6>`_).
+Additional SLM calibration methods based on
+`more recent work <https://doi.org/10.1364/OE.539548>`_ will soon be added to this package.

 Author
 ******